 ¡Bienvenidos a la clase de la Señora Hubbard!
-This is my ninth year at the school and my eighth one teaching Spanish.
-During the academic year 2014-2015, I will be teaching Spanish 2 & 4.
-I’m really excited to be at The Villages High School and to have been given the opportunity to teach you Spanish, not only my first language but also a language that I love.
+This is my eleventh year at the school and my tenth one teaching Spanish.
+During the academic year 2016-2017, I will be teaching Spanish 2 & AP Spanish Language and Culture.
+I am really excited to be at The Villages High School and to have been given the opportunity to teach you Spanish, not only my first language but also a language that I love.

 Let me tell you how I ended up at The Villages.
 I was born and raised in Argentina.
 Once I graduated from high school, I went to college for a Bachelor's Degree in English-Spanish Translation.
 After obtaining my degree, I decided to come to the States, namely Michigan, in order to attend college.
 It was there, in the city of Ann Arbor, where I met my husband Greg and worked as a full- time translator.
 Three years went by and we decided to move down to Florida, following my husband's family.
 Of course, as soon as I saw these beautiful facilities and the great working environment, I realized this was the place where I wanted to grow in my professional career as well as to have my children receive their education.

 I am really looking forward to getting to know each one of you and learning a lot of Spanish together.
 Learning a second language will be challenging sometimes, but it will also be rewarding and exciting many other times.
 You will not only learn a lot of vocabulary and grammar, but you will also achieve some understanding of the Hispanic culture.